Rats, Lice and History: Summary

 Having received a comprehensive education in liberal arts as well as science and medicine, Zinsser refers throughout to classical works, occasionally quoting passages in Latin, French, and German (without translation).
-In the text and footnotes, he engages in odd speculations, e.g., would the conquest of the Aztecs have proceeded differently if Cortés brought his wife with him, or what if D. H. Lawrence had painted Lady Chatterley instead of writing a novel about her?
+In the text and footnotes, he engages in odd speculations, e.g., would the conquest of the Aztecs have proceeded differently if Cortés brought his wife with him, or what if D. H. Lawrence had painted Lady Chatterley instead of writing about her?
 The book's discursiveness and droll interactions with the reader (compared by one reviewer to Laurence Sterne's Tristram Shandy) are illustrated in the chapter titles, for instance, "Chapter X: More about the louse: the need for this chapter will be apparent to those who have entered into the spirit of this biography".
-The New York Times said of the author that he possessed a rare combination of qualities: a deep scientific expertise along with "the energy and the curiosity to master the humanities.
-Dr. Zinsser's approach is that of a human being looking at humanity and at life in general, and linking his ideas together with the aid of the subject he knows best—namely, the epidemic diseases of mankind.
-He is never in the least pretentious, but he has the catholicity of a man who has taken all knowledge to be his province."

 Reception

-Upon its release, Rats, Lice and History received an overwhelmingly positive critical reception.
+Upon its release, Rats, Lice and History received an overwhelmingly positive reception.
 In a front-page review in the New York Herald Tribune Books, physician and medical writer Logan Clendening wrote, "It is impossible for me to overpraise this fascinating volume".
+Thomas Barbour stated in The Atlantic that the book contains "plenty of sound science and medical research, but the lay reader need never fear that he will be either bewildered or bored; he will be enthralled."

 In The New York Times Book Review, R. L. Duffus said that "Dr. Zinsser, without being condescending and with no taint of 'popularization,' has written one of the wisest and wittiest books that have come off the presses in many a long month."
+Duffus added that the author possesses a rare combination of qualities: a deep scientific expertise along with "the energy and the curiosity to master the humanities.
+Dr. Zinsser's approach is that of a human being looking at humanity and at life in general, and linking his ideas together with the aid of the subject he knows best—namely, the epidemic diseases of mankind.
+He is never in the least pretentious, but he has the catholicity of a man who has taken all knowledge to be his province."

-Rats, Lice and History was listed by The New York Times as the 8th bestselling nonfiction book of 1935.
+The New York Times listed Rats, Lice and History as the 8th bestselling nonfiction book of 1935.

-Later generations of scientists and physicians, such as Emil Frei and Gerald Weissmann, cited Rats, Lice and History as an inspiration for their scientific careers.
+Later generations of scientists and physicians, such as Emil Frei and Gerald Weissmann, said that reading Rats, Lice and History in their youth was an inspiration for their scientific careers.